longturn/freeciv21/docs/Manuals/Game/menu.rst

 ================

 The :guilabel:`Multiplayer` menu has a collection of functions to aid certain multiplayer games.
-Many of the options are specifically tailored to the MP2c and WarCiv rulesets.
+Many of the options are specifically tailored to fast multiplayer games.
 It has the following options:

 Delayed Go To
     Give a unit orders to move at a specific time in the turn.
 This assumes that the turn is time based.